gitkraken/vscode-gitlens/README.md

 |`gitlens.insiders`|Opts into the insiders channel &mdash; provides access to upcoming features
 |`gitlens.keymap`|Specifies the keymap to use for GitLens shortcut keys<br />`standard` - adds a standard set of shortcut keys<br />`chorded` - adds a chorded set of shortcut keys that all start with `Ctrl+Shift+G` (`⌥⌘G` on macOS)<br />`none` - no shortcut keys will be added
 |`gitlens.outputLevel`|Specifies how much (if any) output will be sent to the GitLens output channel
-|`gitlens.showWhatsNewAfterUpgrades`|Specifies whether or not to show What's New after upgrading to new feature releases
+|`gitlens.showWhatsNewAfterUpgrades`|Specifies whether to show What's New after upgrading to new feature releases

 ### GitLens Explorer Settings